 3. Jamia Millia Islamia (Department of Persian)

-The language Courses at Jamia is famous for teaching and research of various foreign languages.
+The language Courses at Jamia is famous for teaching and research various foreign languages.

-The department of Persian at JMI is one of the most sought-after in the field of learning Persian in India.
+The Persian department at JMI is one of the most sought-after in learning Persian in India.
 It has developed its seminar library, having more than one thousand important Persian books.